The Critical Beta-splitting Random Tree II: Overview and Open Problems: List of Open Problems

-This leads to a novel set of questions about the ``drawn cladogram" in our model DTCS(n).
-What can we say about the width profile process, that is the number $W(h)$ of vertical lines that cross an interval $(h,h+1)$, that is the number of clades with draw-height $\le h$ that arise as a split of a clade with draw-height $\ge h+1$?
-What is the total ``drawn length" $\sum_h W(h)$?
+{\bf Open Problem} \ref{OP:drawn_width}.
+What can we say about the {\bf drawn width profile process} $(W(h), h \ge 0)$ for $\DTCS(n)$, for the number $W(h)$ of vertical lines that cross an interval $(h,h+1)$, that is the number of clades with height $\le h$ that arise as a split of a clade with height $\ge h+1$?
+(Section \ref{sec:drawn2}).

-\paragraph{Acknowledgments.} Thanks to Boris Pittel for extensive interactions regarding this project.
-Thanks to Serte Donderwinkel for pointing out a gap in an early version, and to David Clancy and Prabhanka Deka for helpful comments on draft versions.